 12) Ringer Tee

-• Pros: Retro / sporty look with small design effort.
-Great for team/club vibes
+• Pros: Retro look with minimal design effort.

-• Cons: Rib shrinkage + color matching need control.
-Trim quality shows instantly
+• Cons: Rib shrinkage and color matching must be controlled.

 13) Cowl Neck